 Identify Contributed Modules

 First of all, make a list of all the contributed modules on your current website.
 Next, check whether these modules have a Drupal 8 compatible version.
 In case of unavailability of the Drupal 8 version, the migration process will suffer.
-Fortunately, Drupal 8 has come a long way and many of the major modules now do support Drupal 8.
+Fortunately, Drupal 8 has come a long way, and many major modules now support Drupal 8.
 You can check all the available update paths through the Migrate UI modules.

 Make sure that you have checked off all the items on the pre-upgrade checklist.
 It is time to start the actual migration process.
 The following steps make up the upgrade process.

 Make a Local Copy of the Website

 The very first thing you should do is to make a local version of the website.
 This is an essential step because making changes to a live website is very risky and is never a recommended practice.
 This way, if anything does go awry, your actual website will remain safe and functional.
 This precaution ensures that in case of any unforeseen issues, your actual website, fortified by reliable Drupal hosting, will remain secure and fully functional.